mouhamaadibrahim/Analytics-Research-Projects/README.md

 ### 1. Development of an Instrumented Microfluidic Platform (Gliomatrack) for Studying Glioma Cell Adhesion and Migration on a 3D Fibrous Scaffold Mimicking Neural Topography

 #### Project Overview
-This project, conducted at IEMN in collaboration with IEM Montpellier, aimed to develop a microfluidic platform integrated with a 3D fibrous scaffold that simulates the brain’s neural environment.
+This project, conducted at the **Institute of Electronics, Microelectronics, and Nanotechnology (IEMN)** in collaboration with **IEM Montpellier**, aimed to develop a microfluidic platform integrated with a 3D fibrous scaffold that simulates the brain’s neural environment.
 The platform was designed to study glioma cell adhesion and migration, offering insights into the factors influencing glioma growth and migration for personalized therapeutic strategies.

 #### Objectives
 - Develop a microfluidic shear force generator for positioning single cells within microfluidic channels and exposing them to controlled shear forces.